Education in India

 1. Educational Qualification

-Candidates who wish to apply for above given Post Graduate degree courses should have Bachelor’s Degree with the subject of specialization as one of them.
+Candidates who wish to apply for above given Post Graduate degree courses should have a Bachelor’s Degree with the subject of specialization as one of them.

-Some time a specific percentage of marks (55% or 60%) may be demanded by the reputed institutes/universities to provide admission to Post Graduate Courses.
+Sometimes a specific percentage of marks (55% or 60%) may be demanded by the reputed institutes/universities to provide admission to Post Graduate Courses.

-Aspiring candidate has to apply for the entrance tests like GATE etc. conducted by the various Universities and independent institutions like PEC, IIT’s, IIS’s, etc providing above given Post degrees course of varying duration (usually 2 to 3 years).
+The aspiring candidate has to apply for the entrance tests like GATE etc. conducted by the various Universities and independent institutions like PEC, IIT’s, IIS’s, etc providing above given Post degrees course of varying duration (usually 2 to 3 years).

-However some institutes provide admission on the basis of % of marks in the qualifying examination.
+However, some institutes provide admission on the basis of % of marks in the qualifying examination.

 Step 3